 If the path is functioning correctly, replies as in the previous section are displayed.
-If you do not receive replies:
+If, you do not receive replies:

 - Check that your computer has the IP address of your gateway listed as the default gateway.
-If the IP configuration of your computer is assigned by DHCP, this information will not be visible in your computer's Network Control Panel.
+If DHCP assigns the IP configuration of your computer, this information is not visible in your computer's Network Control Panel.
 Verify that the IP address of the gateway is listed as the default gateway. - Check to see that the network address of your computer (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - Check that your Internet LED is on.